Shreya Ghoshal: 2008–2014: Further success

 In early 2013, Ghoshal sang two duet songs "Naino Mein Sapna" and "Taki O Taki" for film Himmatwala.
 The songs were originally composed by Bappi Lahri and re-created by Sajid–Wajid.
 Both songs received positive reviews from music critics.
 For "Naino Mein Sapna", critics of NDTV mentioned, "Shreya sounds tailormade for the track" and for "Taki Taki" they remarked, "Ghoshal proves yet again her mettle in the industry".
 For "Naino Mein Sapna", Shivi from Komoi stated, "Shreya Ghoshal replace Lata Mangeshkar and do a decent job".
 Ghoshal sang the female version of Sunn Raha Hai in Aashiqui 2 composed by Ankit Tiwari and written by Sandeep Nath.
 She garnered critical praise over Ankit Tiwari who sang the male version of the song.
 Apart from rendering vocals for A. R. Rahman composed "Banarasiya" in Raanjhanaa, Ghoshal lent her voice for duet "God, Allah aur Bhagwan" in Krrish 3 alongside Sonu Nigam.
-Banarasiya met with largely positive reviews, the latter received mixed reactions.
+"Banarasiya" met with largely positive reviews, the latter received mixed reactions.
 Ghoshal next performed two tracks in Goliyon Ki Raasleela Ram-Leela namely "Dhoop" and "Nagada Sang Dhol" both composed by the director of film, Sanjay Leela Bhansali.
 She earned positive to mixed response for former and mostly positive reviews for the latter.
 Mohar Basu of Koimoi stated in regards to "Dhoop", "Shreya Ghoshal's voice croons hauntingly and this song evokes a range of deep emotions.
 Passionately sung and flatteringly themed, this song makes evident the reason why Ghoshal can be compared to music veterans of the industry."
 Ghoshal received two Filmfare nominations for songs "Sunn Raha Hai" and "Nagada Sang Dhol" that year.

 In 2014, Ghoshal recorded three songs for film PK namely the solo "Nanga Punga Dost" and duets "Chaar Kadam" and "Love is a Waste of Time" with Shaan and Sonu Nigam respectively.
 Later in the same year, she sang the duet "Manwa Laage" with Arijit Singh for film Happy New Year composed by Vishal–Shekhar duo and written by Irshad Kamil.
-After its release, "Manwa Laage" crossed two millions views in 48 hours on YouTube worldwide.
+After its release, "Manwa Laage" crossed two million views in 48 hours on YouTube worldwide.
 Ghoshal got another nomination at Filmfare Awards for the song.

+Even though Ghoshal had a remarkable career in the Malayalam singing industry, her signature Malayalam song came with "Vijanathayil" from the Malayalam film How Old Are You?.
+The Times of India described Ghoshal's voice to be magnetic and honey-dripping.
+She won the Filmfare Award for Best Malayalam Female Playback Singer and the Kerala State Film Award for Best Malayalam Best Playback Singer.
+She won the former award consecutively in 2014 and 2015 when she won it again for "Kaathirunnu" from Ennu Ninte Moideen.
+Her Malayalam accent and pronunciation was praised.